Sebilian

-Sebilian is a pre-historic archaeological culture in Egypt spanning the period c.13,000-10,000 B.C.
+Sebilian is a pre-historic archaeological culture in Nubia spanning the period c.
+13,000–10,000 B.C.

 Location

 The culture is known by the name given by Edmond Vignard to finds he located at Kom Ombo on the banks of the river Nile from 1919 continuing into the 1920s.

 Nine sites were found by A. Marks in the area of the Wadi Halfa; Wendorf located three approximately 10 kilometres from Abu Simbel.
 The culture is located in entirety only in proximity to the Nile, ranging from Wadi Halfa to Qena.

 Dating

-The culture was dated by Vignard as spanning the period c.13,000-10,000 B.C.
+The culture was dated by Vignard as spanning the period c.
+13,000–10,000 B.C.

 Dating by way of geology shows the industry to have occurred within a period 15,000 - 10,500 B.C though the industry has been subsequently re-established sui generis as emerging during 13,000 BC.

 Later archaeology had identified the Sebilian as having occurred during the same periods of time as those industries named the Silsilian, and the Sebekian of Upper Egypt that occurred 12,000 B.C. or perhaps earlier.

 Vignard's analysis of the findings have been criticised, and later re-evaluated by P.E.L.
 Smith and Fekri Hassan though are considered to have given life to the modern field of investigation into a hitherto unknown (or only surmised) area of pre-history of Egypt.